MiGFlug: Company

 Several of MiGFlug's jets and pilots have appeared in movies, TV, and advertisements.
 For example, an L-39 appeared in the 1997 James Bond film Tomorrow Never Dies in the opening scene.
 MiGFlug has produced several Galileo episodes for ProSieben, as well as a zero gravity flight for Joko gegen Klaas.
 Porsche, Mercedes-Benz Diesel, OnePlus, IGN, and Swiss diary company Emmi AG produced advertisements or advertorials with MiGFlug.

 MiGFlug's subsidiary GoAviator specializes in vintage flights, for example in warbirds and biplanes.
-MiGFlug also has a popular blog, covering aviation topics, with a focus on military aviation.
+MiGFlug also has a blog, covering aviation topics, with a focus on military aviation.

 Since 2015, MiGFlug has offered formation jet flights with up to six passengers flying at the same time in close formation in an L-39.

-In some locations MiGFlug also offers flights to customers in wheelchairs, who enter the L-39 jets with the help of a forklift.
+MiGFlug organized flights to customers in wheelchairs, who enter the L-39 jets with the help of a forklift.